luclu7/luclu7/README.md

 ## 💻 computer-related stuff

 I'm still a student so almost everything I do is on my free time.
 I mostly do stuff in JavaScript (/TS/Node.js), Swift for iOS, and a bit of Python.
-I do love Vue.js, but React is fine.
+I learnt to love React, but Vue.js is still in my ❤️

 🚊 I love public transit and to build transit-related apps using (open) data